bl33h/outOfSpaceShaders/README.md

 The main features of the graphics application include:

-- Implementation of various shaders for different celestial bodies (Earth, Neptune, Sun, Moon, Venus, Pluto, Random).
+- Implementation of various shaders for different celestial bodies (Earth, Neptune, Sun, Moon, Venus, Pluton, Random).
 - Noise generation for terrain and density.
 - Triangle filling functions for rendering.

+## External Dependencies
+The project makes use of the FastNoise library by Jordan Peck (jordan.me2@gmail.com).
+Specifically, it includes the files FastNoise.h and FastNoise.Lite.h for advanced noise generation.

+Feel free to explore the wonders of the cosmos by cloning and running this application.
+Make sure to check the README for detailed instructions on setup and usage.

 ## How To Use